-Electricity Accessible parts of the wiring were visually inspected without removing fittings.
-No tests whatsoever were carried out to the system or appliances.
-Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
-If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Electricity is from the mains supply with the meter located within a cupboard at the entrance hallway.
-Gas Not applicable.
 Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
-Water is from the mains supply with the plumbing, where seen, being of PVC and copper type.
-The sanitary fittings comprise a three piece suite within the bathroom.
+Water is from the mains supply, however, the supply pipes are privately owned.
+Within an eaves area at attic floor level there is a uPVC cold water storage tank and uPVC cold water header tank.
+The sanitary fittings comprise a three piece suite and shower cubicle within the bathroom.
+The WC is fitted with a two piece suite.
 The kitchen is fitted with a sink unit.

 Heating and hot water Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
-An oil fired boiler located within a cupboard accessed from the bathroom serves the central heating system via radiators.
-Hot water is provided through the oil fired boiler.
-The oil storage tank is located externally to the rear elevation of the subject property.
+An oil fired boiler located within the external store serves the central heating system via radiators.
+Hot water is provided either through the oil boiler or alternatively by means of an electrical immersion heater that is fitted to the hot water storage tank that is located within a cupboard at first floor landing level.
+The oil storage tank serving the subject property is located externally to the rear elevation.
 Drainage Drainage covers etc. were not lifted.
 Neither drains nor drainage systems were tested.
-All foul and surface water drainage is assumed to be to the main public sewer.
-The system was not tested.

-Fire, smoke and burglar alarms

-Visually inspected.
+There are understood to be private drainage arrangements serving the subject property and the neighbouring property.
+The maintenance liability, rights of access and SEPA consents should be confirmed.
+Fire, smake and burgler alorma Fire, smoke and burglar alarms Visually inspected.
 No tests whatsoever were carried out to the system or appliances.
 All Scottish homes require a smoke alarm to be installed in the room most frequently used for living purposes and in every circulation space on each floor.
 A heat alarm also needs to be installed in each kitchen.
 The alarms need to be ceiling mounted and interlinked.
-Where there is a carbonfuelled appliance such as a boiler, open fire or wood burner, a carbon monoxide detector is also required.
+Where there is a carbon- fuelled appliance such as a boiler, open fire or wood burner, a carbon monoxide detector is also required.
 We have not assessed or tested any existing equipment and it is the purchasers responsibility to confirm that the property will comply with these standards following a change of ownership.